Tryon in Polk County, North Carolina — The American South (South Atlantic)

 Erected 1940 by State Historical Commission.
 (Marker Number 0-11.)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 35° 13.72′ N, 82° 14.017′ W. Marker is in Tryon, North Carolina, in Polk County.
 Marker is at the intersection of Lynn Road (State Highway 108) and Old Howard Gap Road and Story Road, on the right when traveling south on Lynn Road.
 Touch for map.
 Marker is in this post office area: Tryon NC 28782, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 7, 2008, by Stanley and Terrie Howard of Greer, South Carolina.
-This page has been viewed 1,096 times since then and 30 times this year.
+It was originally submitted on September 7, 2008, by Stanley and Terrie Howard of Greer, South Carolina.
+This page has been viewed 1,116 times since then and 13 times this year.
 Photos: 1, 2. submitted on September 7, 2008, by Stanley and Terrie Howard of Greer, South Carolina. • Craig Swain was the editor who published this page.